Subcubic Coin Tossing in Asynchrony without PKI: The Transformation

-Since the coin $\C_\st$ is $\delta$-fair, we can associate each committee $Q_i$ with a uniformly random bit $b_i$ (where the bits $b_1,\dots,b_q$ for the $q$ committees are independent), and with some random bit $g_i$ such that $\Pr[g_i = 1] \geq \delta$.
-If $Q_i$ is a bad committee which contains $\alpha s$ or more corrupt parties, then these bits mean nothing.
-However, if $Q_i$ is a good committee, then the honest parties in $Q_i$ must all obtain outputs from $\C_\st^i$, and if also $g_i = 1$, then they must all output $b_i$ from $\C_\st$.
-This is a safe description of how $\C_\st^i$ behaves (that corresponds to how one would define an ideal common coin functionality \cite{cfgpz23}) because $g_i = 1$ indicates the good event that the honest parties in $Q_i$ all output some common uniformly random bit (which we call $b_i$) from $\C_\st^i$ that does not depend on anything outside $\C_\st^i$, and the probability of this good event must be at least $\delta$ by the definition of $\delta$-fairness.
+Since the coin $\C_\str$ is $\delta$-fair, we can associate each committee $Q_i$ with two freshly sampled random bits $b_i$ and $g_i$ such that $b_i$ is uniformly random and $\Pr[g_i = 1] = \delta$.
+If $Q_i$ is a bad committee which contains at least $\alpha s$ corrupt parties, then these bits mean nothing.
+However, if $Q_i$ is a good committee, then the honest parties in $Q_i$ all output from $\C_\str^i$, and in this case $g_i = 1$ suffices for their outputs from $\C_\str^i$ to all equal $b_i$.
+This is a valid description of how $\C_\str^i$ behaves since $g_i = 1$ indicates the good event that the honest parties in $Q_i$ are required to all output some freshly sampled uniformly random bit from the instance (that we call $b_i$) from $\C_\str^i$, and $\Pr[g_i = 1] = \delta$ probability by the definition of $\delta$-fairness.